garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/bias-variance decomposition.md

 2. measure of bias
 	- how low can we make the [[Training error]]
 3. measure of noise
-	- how low can any model make test
+	- how low can any model make test error